CaleyD/FrontEndGuidelines/README.md

 We use the HTML5 Doctype and will use HTML5 features when appropriate.

-??
-We will test our markup against the W3C validator, to ensure that the markup is well formed.
+We will test our markup against the [W3C validator](http://validator.w3.org/#validate_by_input), to ensure that the markup is well formed.
 100% valid code is not a goal, but validation certainly helps to write more maintainable sites as well as debugging code.
-We do not guarantee code is 100% valid, but instead assures the cross-browser experience is fairly consistent. ??
+We do not guarantee code is 100% valid, but instead assures the cross-browser experience is fairly consistent.

 #### Use HTML5 input[type=XXXX]

+#### Attribute Names Should Be All Lowercase

+Older browsers force all attribute names lowercase.
+For consistency, always specifiy attributes in lowercase.
+This is especially important when styling against attributes or retrieving them via javascript.

+Interesting note - the jQuery library makes its `$().attr(name)` function case insensitive to patch over this browser inconsistency. jQuery does not solve it for CSS though.
+If we just understand how browsers work and always specify our attributes in all lowercase then this bit of JavaScript is not needed and a simple, [VanillaJs](http://vanilla-js.com/),  `elem.getAttribute(name)` will always work.

 ### General Markup Guidelines